bryancodesjs/Language-Toggle/README.md

 # Language Toggle
- Simple language switch for websites
+ Simple language switch for websites using vanilla javascript